KalMarek7/fastapi-htmx-sqlite/README.md

 -   **templates**: Contains HTML templates for rendering the application's views.
 -   **static**: Contains static files such as CSS and JavaScript files.
 -   **requirements.txt**: Lists the project's dependencies.

-## Installation and Usage

-To run the application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/stock-saver.git`
-2. Install the dependencies: `pip install -r requirements.txt`
-3. Set up the SQLite database: `python database.py`
-4. Run the application: `uvicorn app:app --reload`

-The application will be accessible at `http://localhost:8000`.

-## Contribution

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.